 It takes a lot to make your home function and there are many decisions to be made.
 McElroy Service Experts is here to help make one of those decisions a simpler one: furnace VS heat pump.

 A heat pump and furnace can both provide heat to your home but a heat pump functions best when the average winter temperature is higher than 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in a region with bitter winters or where the typical winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.
+If you live in a region with bitter winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.

-A furnace might sometimes be less costly to install but tends to cost more to use due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.
+A furnace might sometimes be less expensive to install but tends to cost more to use due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.

 Still not sure which heating system is best for you?
 No problem!
 Call McElroy Service Experts at 308-210-4398 and we’ll come out to review your options and provide you a free in-home estimate.
 We will talk to you soon!